By Shash7. Posted under open startup Posted on 14th Mar, 2026 - Updated on

 At the start, nearly every mention was something I initiated.

 I was the one replying, DMing, following up, and pushing the product anywhere it made sense.
+But after enough repetition, enough useful conversations, and enough happy users, the momentum started compounding.

 Someone would ask for a tool recommendation and another user would mention Swipekit on their own.
+That kind of organic recommendation is worth a lot more than a forced promo post.

 Founders often want scalable acquisition too early.